 Cataract surgery is a very successful operation.
 Over 10 million people have this procedure worldwide every year.
-Through a very small incision in the cornea, the cloudy human lens is removed and replaced with a clear artificial permanent lens implant.
+Through a very small incision in the cornea, the cloudy human lens is removed and replaced with a clear artificial permanent lens implant, which in most cases will last a lifetime.

 At Graystone Eye, we are committed to offering the most advanced technology available to treat cataracts.
 This includes the use of the femtosecond laser to perform the surgery, and premium lens implants that can reduce or eliminate dependency on glasses.
-This advanced technology ensures more precise and consistent incisions, faster healing times and allows for better visual outcomes.
+These advanced technologies are intended to produce more precise surgery, faster healing times, and improved visual outcomes